-The following table shows the classification of the Board's Member (executive/non-executive/independent/ non-independent) and the year of appointment for each Member:
+The following table shows the classification of the Board's Member (executive / non-executive / independent /

-Statu s Year of Members Position Independent Executive Appointment H.E.
-Mohamed Khalifa Al Mubarak Chairman Yes No 2017 Mr. Waleed Ahmed Almokarrab Al Muhairi First Vice Chairman of the Board of Directors Yes No 2016 Mr. Mohamed Hassan Al Suwaidi Second Vice Chairman of the Board of Directors Yes No 2022 Mr. Khalifa Abdulla Khamis Al Romaithi Member Yes No 202 Mr. Hamad Salem Mohamed Al Ameri Member No No 2015 Mr. Ali Saeed Abdullah Sulayem Al Falasi Member No No 2013 Mrs. Sofia Abdellatif Lasky Member Yes No 2022
+Members Position Status Year of Members Position Independent Executive Appointment H.E.
+Mohamed Khalifa Al Mubarak Chairman Yes No 2017 Mr. Waleed Ahmed Almokarrab Al Muhairi First Vice Chairman of the Board of Directors Yes No 2016 Mr. Mohamed Hassan Al Suwaidi Second Vice Chairman of the Board of Directors Yes No 2022 Mr. Khalifa Abdulla Khamis Al Romaithi Member Yes No 2021

+Mr. Hamad Salem Mohamed Al Ameri Member No No 2015 Mr. Ali Saeed Abdullah Sulayem Al Falasi Member No No 2013 Mrs. Sofia Abdellatif Lasky Member Yes No 2022

-H.E.
-Mohamed Khalifa Al Mubarak was elected as Chairman by virtue of the Board of Directors' decision at its meeting No. (03/2022) held on April 11, 2022, by secret voting, and that is after the process of electing the Company's board of Directors according to the decision issued by the general assembly meeting of the Company's shareholders that was held on April 11, 2022
+• H.E.
+Mohamed Khalifa Al Mubarak was elected as Chairman by virtue of the Board of Directors' decision at its meeting No. (03/2022) held on April 11, 2022, by secret voting, and that is after the process of electing the company's board of directors according to the decision issued by the general assembly meeting of the company's shareholders that was held on April 11, 2022

-Mr. Waleed Ahmed Salem Almokarrab Al Muhairi was elected as First Vice-Chairperson and Mr. Mohamed Hassan Al Suwaidi as Second Vice-Chairperson by virtue of the Board of Directors' decision in its meeting held on April 11, 2022 by secret voting, and that is after the process of electing the Company's board of Directors according to the decision issued by the general assembly meeting of the Company's shareholders that was held on April 11, 2022
+Mr. Waleed Ahmed Salem Almokarrab Al Muhairi was elected as First Vice-Chairperson and Mr. Mohamed Hassan Al Suwaidi as Second Vice-Chairperson by virtue of the Board of Directors' decision in its meeting held on April 11, 2022 by secret voting, and that is after the process of electing the company's board of directors according to the decision issued by the general assembly meeting of the company's shareholders that was held on April 11, 2022